 Stay at a Green Hotel or with Family and Friends

 If you’re not leaving the United States, check if the hotel you’re planning on staying at is LEED certified by the US Green Business Council, they judge on sustainability, efficiency, and quality of the way buildings are constructed, maintained and operated.
 If you are going overseas be sure to find out what that countries green hotel certification program is and what hotels are certified.

 If you have any family or friends where you’re going, ask them if you can crash at their place for a few nights.

 Keep Your Shopping Habits Local

-Remember that even if you just put to action one of the tips above you will be making a difference and be one step closer to traveling sustainably.
-Safe (green) travels!
+Remember that even if you just put into action one of the tips above you will be making a difference and be one step closer to traveling sustainably.
+Safe travels!